HomeDing/homeding.github.io/elements/aht20.md

 The following properties are available for configuration of the element:

-> **onTemperature** - These actions are emitted by the element when the temperature gets a new value.
-The action will not be sent when reading the sensor values that > stay the same.
+> **onTemperature** -- These actions are emitted by the element when the temperature gets a new value.
+> The action will not be sent when reading the sensor values that > stay the same.
 >
-> **onHumidity** - These actions are emitted by the element when the humidity gets a new value.
-The action will not be sent when reading ne sensor values that stay > the same.
+> **onHumidity** -- These actions are emitted by the element when the humidity gets a new value.
+> The action will not be sent when reading ne sensor values that stay > the same.
 >
-> **powerinverse** -This property controls the physical level of the powerpin.
+> **powerinverse** -- This property controls the physical level of the powerpin.
 When set to true the sensor is enabled by creating a physical LOW level.

 {% include "./sensorproperties.md" %}

 {% include "./elementproperties.md" %}

 ### Configuration Example